-IU Fort Wayne - "Fulfilling the Promise"
+IU Fort Wayne

 Indiana University has been a part of the Fort Wayne community for more than 50 years-and we're not going anywhere.
 We're committed to providing students with an excellent, affordable health sciences education close to where they live and work.